 I’ve only recently come around to curry.
 Even just a couple of years ago, the only experiences I’d had with curry were with Indian food back in college.
 I’d never really had Indian food before college, so when some friends said they were going out for Indian, I was more than willing to give it a shot.
-I have to admit, even the smell of the restaurant was overpowering to me.
-Something about all that yellow curry just didn’t sit well with me.
+I have to admit, I didn’t know the first thing about what to order and I felt overwhelmed.

 But in the past couple of years, my eyes have been opened to other types of curry.
 I didn’t even know there were red and green varieties.
 I didn’t realize the curries in Thai cooking are often mellowed with coconut milk.
 (Doesn’t coconut milk make everything taste better?)
 And I certainly didn’t realize that I really, really like red curry!